Definitions

 Module

-A file that contains a set of Python statements, usually functions and variables.
-The filename of a module must end in .py and the rest of the filename cannot be a Python keyword.
+A file that contains a set of Python statements, usually functions, variables and class definitions.
+Programs can use the contents of a module by importing them into their working RAM space.
+The filename of a module must end in ".py".

 Multiple Assignment